bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 83°
-- few clouds
+- clear sky
-- 83% humidity
+- 82% humidity
-- 11 mph wind
+- 13 mph wind
 - 0.34 inches of precipitation in the past 24 hours

 ## Temperature History